-The figures were presented to City council at its July 23 meeting for it to decide whether to extend its garbage and recycling contract with Emterra Environmental for two more years, beyond its December 2012 expiration or go out to tender.
+The figures were presented to City council at its July 23 meeting (after press time) as it decides whether to extend its garbage and recycling contract with Emterra Environmental for two more years, beyond its December 2012 expiration.

-Option two was the same level of service but no green waste collection December through April, when amounts are lowest.
+Option two is the same level of service but no green waste collection December through April, when amounts are lowest.

-That green waste would end up in the regular garbage, which could increase City costs for tipping fees but save money on fewer trucks having to go out.
+That greenwaste would end up in the regular garbage which could increase City costs for tipping fees but save money on fewer trucks having to go out during those months.

-Option three was the same as the first, but adds mattress collection and disposal to Large Item Pick-Up (LIPU) service.
-The report included what happened in neighbouring communities.
+Option three is the same as option one but adds mattress collection and disposal to Large Item Pick-Up (LIPU) service.
+No cost implications were included in the staff report but they did provide information on neighbouring communities.

-Option four included the same level of service as option one, adding household organics to weekly green waste collection.
+Option four includes the same level of service as option one, adding household organics to weekly green waste collection.

-Option five offered the same style of pick-up as Surrey: bi-weekly garbage, bi-weekly recycling, and weekly green waste collection with household organics.
-The City would save on tipping fees.
+Option 5 moves the City to the same style of pick-up that Surrey has bi-weekly garbage, bi-weekly recycling and weekly green waste collection with household organics included.